yiil/final-apidocs/v1.0/resources/itemreference.md

 # itemReference resource type

- The group of data needed to reference a OneDrive item across the service.
+ The data needed to reference a OneDrive item across the service.

 ### Properties